 Tapestry uses your class as a starting point.
 It transforms your class at runtime.
 This is necessary for a number of reasons, including to address how Tapestry shares pages between requests.

 For the most part, these transformations are both sensible and invisible.
-In a few limited cases, they are marginally leaky – for instance, the scope restrictions on instance variables described below – but we feel that the programming model in general will support very high levels of developer productivity.
+In a few limited cases, they comprise a marginally leaky abstraction – for instance, the scope restrictions on instance variables described below – but the programming model in general supports a very high level of developer productivity.

 Because transformation doesn't occur until runtime, the build stage of your application is not affected by the fact that you are creating a Tapestry application.
 Further, your classes are absolutely simple POJOs during unit testing.